Rise and shine!

 Bistro Sixteen82 at Steenberg

 A long-time Cape Town favourite for small plates and Steenberg’s classic sparkling wine, Bistro Sixteen82 is a stylish contemporary space, with serene views of cooling water features, sculptures and an indigenous garden.
-Chef Kerry Kilpin’s flavourful breakfast menu includes sweetcorn flapjacks (with bacon pieces, goat’s cheese mousse and truffle honey); yoghurt panna cotta (with seasonal fruit and berry coulis) and shrooms on rösti (assorted mushrooms, chives, spinach and emmenthal cream).
+Chef Kerry Kilpin’s innovative breakfast menu includes sweetcorn flapjacks (with bacon pieces, goats’ cheese mousse and truffle honey); yoghurt panna cotta (with seasonal fruit and berry coulis); and mushroom and spinach ragout on toasted ciabatta; as well as outstanding eggs Benedict on rösti (three ways); and you can breakfast on oysters and bubbly should you feel in celebratory mood.

 Breakfast served Monday – Sunday, 9am – 11am